shoaibkhanz/convergeml/about/index.md

 </a>

-{% epigraph '"All models are wrong, some are useful"' 'George Box' 'Journal of the American Statistical Association' %}

 I am extremely passionate about applying data science and this is where I try to breakdown concepts around <span style="color:#ea9808; font-weight: bold">machine learning</span>, write about them critically and develop a better understanding.